-If you are in the process of, or planning to hire a contractor to do work inside and/or outside your home, and you reside in the City of Tonawanda, call Kevin Rank, the City's Building Inspector, at 695-1806.
+If you are in the process of, or planning to hire a contractor to do work inside and/or outside your home, and you reside in the City of Tonawanda, call Erik Lindhurst the City's Building Inspector, at 695-1806.
 He can let you know whether the contractor has a current City of Tonawanda license and whether any complaints have been filed.
-Mr. Rank recommends that you get three estimates before you decide.
+Mr. Lindhurst recommends that you get three estimates before you decide.
 DO NOT BE PRESSURED.
 Take the time to check out the contractor.

 We are collecting old eye glasses and hearing aids for the Lions Club.
 Please drop them off at the Center at any time.

 SENIOR AND ENHANCED STAR EXEMPTIONS